se364/Khamu/Restaurant-master/README.md

-KhamuKoi
+KhamuKoi.com
 ==========

-KhamKoi is a Bangaladeshi Restaurant in Dhaka.
+KhamKoi.com is a Bangaladeshi Restaurant in Dhaka.
 It serves American Cuisine to local Dhakaians and proud to be the best in the industry.
 Khamu means eat in local Dhakaia dialect and KhamuKoi means "Where to eat ?"